jacobborella/weather-demo/README.md

 Type | Series | Query
 --- | --- | ---
 [Precipitation queries](precipitation_series/) | Precipitation data with no bucketing,  | Show how to convert from cumulated precipitation data to precipitation in time intervals.
+[Temperature queries](temperature_series/) | Temperature data with no bucketing,  | Show how to calculate min/max/avg from temperature data in time intervals.